wp-plugins/hits-pages-by-role/readme.txt

 3. Adding a new page to the list.
 The Page dropdown has a list of all Pages in your site.

 == Changelog ==

+= 1.2.1 =
+* Added Icons instead of links for Existing Page Manipulation
+* Added some logging when in debug mode
+* Removed unnecessary installation code

 = 1.1.7 =
 * Fixed problem where user access wasn't correctly being calculated (case sensitivity logic error)